vocaltractlab/headpositiondoc/source/protocol.rst

 Antero-Posterior Distance Ratio
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ratio of the anterior to the posterior length from the inferior borders of C2 to C7.
+The ratio of the anterior to the posterior distances from the inferior borders of C2 to C7.

 Antero-Porsterio Distance Difference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The difference between the anterior and posterior lengths from the inferior borders of C2 to C7.
+The difference between the anterior and posterior distances from the inferior borders of C2 to C7.

 Various Lower Cervical Spine Angle
 ++++++++++++++++++++++++++++++++++

 The lower cervical spine has been measured using various combinations of landmarks.
 This protocol includes five variations allowing the complexity of neck mobility to be assessed.
-Each variation is calculated at the angle of intersection with the ANS-PNS plane.
+Each variation is calculated at the angle of intersection between the ANS-PNS plane with the posterior boarder of the cervical vertebrae defined as follows:

-Posterior inferior to Posterior Superior of C7
+C7 angle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+For this variation the posterior border is defined by the posterior inferior of C7 to the posterior superior of C7.

 .. figure:: docs/C7PS.PNG
 	:scale: 75%
 	:alt: This figure provides visual example of the C7 PI-PS angle.

-Posterior inferior C7 to C6
+C7-C6 angle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
+For this variation the posterior border is defined by the posterior inferior of C7 to the posterior inferior of C6.

 .. figure:: docs/C76i.PNG
 	:scale: 75%
 	:alt: This figure provides visual example of the C7pi to C6pi angle.

-Posterior inferior C7 to C5
+C7-C5 angle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
+For this variation the posterior border is defined by the posterior inferior of C7 to the posterior inferior of C5.

 .. figure:: docs/C75i.PNG
         :scale: 75%
         :alt: This figure provides visual example of the C7pi to C6pi angle.

-Posterior inferior C7 to C4
+C7-C4 angle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
+For this variation the posterior border is defined by the posterior inferior of C7 to the posterior inferior of C4.

 .. figure:: docs/C74i.PNG
         :scale: 75%
         :alt: This figure provides visual example of the C7pi to C6pi angle.

-Posterior inferior C6 to C4
+C6-C4 angle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
+For this variation the posterior border is defined by the posterior inferior of C6 to the posterior inferior of C4.

 .. figure:: docs/C64i.PNG
         :scale: 75%